NoLtour/Uni-notes/Aerodynamics/2 Incompressible Viscous flow/3 Laminar boundary layer/approximating turbulent BL near the wall.md

 So it's educated guess work, which works [[this sort of thing is far too common lmao|:trol:]].

-When scaling velocities and wall normal quatinites we usually use $+$ to denote that fact,
+When scaling velocities and wall normal quatinites we usually use $+$ to denote that fact, referring to them as [[wall units (fluid dynamics near wall analysis)|wall units]].

 ### More stuff